 - You fled from the police

 The ARD program is generally available to first-time offenders facing DUI charges.
-Individuals admitted into the ARD program are placed on probation and required to complete certain court-ordered conditions.
+Individuals admitted into the ARD program are placed on ARD probation and must complete certain court-ordered conditions.

-Those requirements include completing a Court Reporting Network (CRN) evaluation, driver safety classes, community service, and payment of court costs.
+Those requirements include completing a Court Reporting Network (CRN) evaluation, alcohol highway safety program, community service, and payment of the ARD program cost.
 In addition, individuals who complete the ARD program are eligible for criminal record expungement through:

 The ARD Application Process for Pennsylvania DUI Cases